PxTools/Px.Utils/docs/PXFILE_SPECIFICATION.md

 ##### UNITS*
 - The value must be a string.
 - Must be defined for each value of the dimension defined with the CONTVARIABLE keyword.
-- Can be defined for the whole matrix without spesifiers.
+- Can be defined for the whole matrix without spesifiers if CONTVARIABLE is not defined.
 - Recommended to be defined for the content dimension value with two specifiers.
 - Can be defined for the content dimension values with the value name as only the first specifier, but this is not recommended.
 - Language dependant.